 Co-operative education is offered as an option for HNU students.
 Through co-op, students have the opportunity to complete professional development training, 12-16 months of relevant and paid work experience, and COOP 405 (3 credits).
-The co-op education HNU graduate will be prepared to work within the food industry (product development and evaluation, food safety, and etc), public relations, consumer affairs or marketing with various employers including not-for-profits, industry or government and other related areas of practice.
+The co-op education HNU graduate will be prepared to work within the food industry (product development and evaluation, food safety, and etc.), public relations, consumer affairs or marketing with various employers including not-for-profits, industry or government and other related areas of practice.
 The human nutrition co-op program is accredited by the Co-operative Education & Work-Integrated Learning Canada (CEWIL Canada).
 COOP 405 can be used as a HNU elective or as an open elective.
 For further information on work term sequencing options and professional development training topics see section 9.13.

 B.Sc. in Human Nutrition degree in 5th year for B.Sc.
-Human Kinetics students with Minor in Nutrition the 3 credit HKIN elective to fourth year.
+Human Kinetics students with Minor in Nutrition

+B.Sc.
+Human Kinetics students majoring in kinesiology and minoring in nutrition who wish to pursue a degree in human nutrition in 5th year should follow the course pattern below.
+The required six credits of open electives in the HKIN degree must be BSAD 102 and HNU 145.
+In third year, students must take HNU 145, moving the 3 credit HKIN elective to fourth year.
 In fourth year, students must take HNU 146, 351 and 365 as HNU electives.
 Students pursuing a dietetic internship must also take HNU 225 by year 4 (moving the open elective to year 5).
 HKIN 374, 396 or 397 will fulfill the requirement of HNU 384 in the HNU degree program.
 Recommended Course Pattern